Get

 Cons

-• Need Regular Cleaning: As a porous material, ceramic needs regular cleaning, and it can be difficult to scrub away baked-on food.
+• Need Regular Cleaning: Glazed ceramic needs regular cleaning, and if the glaze becomes chipped or damaged, it can harbor bacteria.

 • Easily Damaged: Although it’s heavy, ceramic is more easily damaged than stainless steel.
 Drop a thick ceramic bowl, and you could smash the bowl and the floor underneath.